Canyon Sands is a unique desert community dedicated to sustaining and enhancing a high quality of life.

-Canyon Sands has always benefited from on-site management provided by Desert Management.
+Canyon Sands is professionally managed by Millennium Community Management.
 Canyon Sands Homeowners Association has come to find the combination of on-site management and services is what is most successful.
 A good part of this success is the enthusiastic participation and involvement of the Board of Directors

 and its committees

 Originally conceived as Canyon Sands Mobile Country Club